Applies to: KNA, KMA, KWA

 documents that are skipped by the antivirus.

-First, we instruct Kernun to scan the documents transferred
+First, we instruct Kernun UTM to scan the documents transferred

 through the proxy with the antivirus by specifying